d-tsuji/gosdlisp/README.md

 89
 ```

-And see [eval_test.go](https://github.com/d-tsuji/gosdlisp/blob/master/eval_test.go) for other examples of how it works.
+See [eval_test.go](https://github.com/d-tsuji/gosdlisp/blob/master/eval_test.go) for other examples of how it works.